lukaszstrak/DTSP-repository/README.md

 ## File format

 The data file with problem instance contains additional headers:
-- ITERATION - the subproblem number,
+- ITERATION - the sub-problem number,
-- ITERATIONS - count of all subproblems in the file,
+- ITERATIONS - count of all sub-problems in the file,
 - OPTIMUM - the optimal tour length,
 - OPTIMUM_TOUR - the optimal tour in node notation,
-- LOCATIONS_CHANGED - % value of nodes that changed in every subproblem, start from the first (the original one),
+- LOCATIONS_CHANGED - % value of nodes that changed in every sub-problem, start from the first (the original one),
 - CHANGE_COEFFICIENT - when node coordination is randomly changed the new value is calculated based on (1-CHANGE_COEFFICIENT) of the actual position and CHANGE_COEFFICIENT of randomized value,
 - CREATION DATE - generated date (should be the same as in file name).